 From 1977 onwards, he was successively appointed to senior executive positions with commercial real estate development firms in Western Canada, before moving to Montreal in 1985 to join the Alexis Nihon Group, a major commercial real estate owner.
 Senator Massicotte was President and co-owner of Alexis Nihon from 1985 to 2006.
 He was also the owner of Attractions Hippiques from 2006 to 2009.

 Senator Massicotte was appointed to the Senate on June 26, 2003, on the advice of the Right Honourable Jean Chrétien.
-He is currently the Vice-Chair of the Standing Committee on Energy, the Environment and Natural Resources and member of the Standing Committee on Banking, Trade and Commerce and the Special Committee on Senate Modernization.
-As well, he is on two Senate Advisory Working Groups: on the Senate rules and on human resources.
-He has previously served on numerous other committees including the Standing Committee on Internal Economy, Budgets and Administration.
+He has joined the Independent Senators Group in October 2017.
+He is currently member of the Standing Committee on Energy, the Environment and Natural Resources, the Standing Committee on Foreign Affairs and International Trade and he is also a member of the Special Committee on Senate Modernization.
+Furthermore, he is on two Senate Advisory Working Groups: on the Senate rules and on human resources.
+He has previously served on numerous other committees including the Standing Committee on Internal Economy, Budgets and Administration and on the Standing Committee on Banking, Trade and Commerce.
 Senator Massicotte’s committee memberships allows him to work towards the causes that matter deeply to him, such as climate change, Senate reform and improving the economic conditions of the country to contribute to the prosperity of all Canadians.

 Senator Massicotte is also Co-Chair of the Canada-Japan Inter-Parliamentary Association and Vice-Chair of the Canada-United States Inter-Parliamentary Association, as well as member of other Inter-Parliamentary groups such as: Canada-China, Canada-Africa and Canada-Europe.
 Senator Massicotte is very involved in these Inter-Parliamentary associations and has represented Canada at various meetings with his counterparts in such places as Washington, D.C., Russia, and Japan.